The Second Moment of $\mathrm{GL}_4 \times \mathrm{GL}_2$ $L$-functions at Special Points: Introduction

 for any fixed Hecke--Maass cusp form $\phi$ for $\SL_4 (\BZ)$.
 Previously, \eqref{1eq: mean Lindelof, T} was proven for $\phi$ a fixed $ \SL_3 (\BZ)$ cusp form by Young \cite{Young-GL(3)-Special-Points}, who used a refined asymptotic large sieve in the spirit of Luo, Iwaniec, and Li \cite{Luo-Twisted-LS,Iwaniec-Li-Ortho}.

-The key point of Luo's large sieve is the `Eisenstein--Kloosterman' cancellation detected by the Euler--Maclaurin formula, while Young's refinement of this is by the Poisson summation formula.
+The key point of Luo's large sieve is the `Eisenstein--Kloosterman' cancellation detected by the Euler--Maclaurin formula, while Young's refinement of this is by the Poisson summation formula: part of the zero frequency is canceled with part of the Eisenstein contribution.
 The refined large sieve of Young is a main tool of Chandee and Li.
 Moreover, a major step in their work is an application of Poisson summation.

 Therefore Poisson summation has been applied twice in total by Young, Chandee, and Li!
-However, it is a consensus that two (consecutive) Poisson become futility due to the duality.
+However, since Poisson is an involution, two applications of Poisson should become futility, if the cancellation in the zero frequency were disregarded.

 Let us also observe that the `Eisenstein--Kloosterman' cancellation does not really play a role in the problem, since the Eisenstein contribution is already $O ( T^{2+\vepsilon})$:

 as a result of the large sieve for Dirichlet polynomials \cite[Theorem 6.1]{Montgomery-Topics} (with $N $ up to $ T^{2+\vepsilon}$),